 Areas of practice

 3. She led a team to undertake the research project of China Intellectual Property Society entitled “Comparative Study on Accurate Calculation of Damages for Patent Infringement”.

-Her working languages are Chinese and English.
+Mr. Tai’s working languages are Chinese and English.